swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 The new "report" job is responsible for reporting the results of the model evaluation and comparing it with the main branch.

-This job is triggered only when a pull request is opened.
+This job is triggered only when a pull request is opened and all future commits made to it.

-The job checks out the repository, downloads the evaluation results, sets up DVC and CML in the container, creates a report using the data obtained from the training job, and finally publishes the report as a pull request comment.
+The job checks out the repository, downloads the evaluation results, sets up DVC and CML, creates a report using the data obtained from the training job, and finally publishes the report as a pull request comment.

 Update the `.github/workflows/mlops.yml` file.